farid809/CarND-Behavioral-Cloning-P3/README.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

+My Final model is based on nVidia model and consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 Here is a visualization of the architecture using Keras plot_model from keras.utils library

 ![alt text][image1]

 ### 3. Creation of the Training Set & Training Process